-A VPN connection masks the user’s IP address and true location while also encrypting all their internet traffic to and from their computer.
-That makes it both impossible for an ISP or anyone else to monitor activity and impossible to trace.
+A VPN connection masks the user’s IP address and true location while encrypting all the internet traffic to and from their computer or smartphone.
+That makes it both impossible for an ISP or anyone else to monitor or trace an individual’s online activity.

 - Fast, consistent download speeds

 - OpenVPN protocol with at least a 128-bit AES encryption algorithm

 - Internet kill switch that halts all traffic should the VPN connection drop